Norman Lamb: Early life and career

 Lamb was born in Watford, Hertfordshire, the son of climatologist Professor Hubert Lamb and the great-grandson of the mathematician Sir Horace Lamb.
 He went to Wymondham College in Norfolk, then the University of Leicester, graduating with an LLB.

 Following his graduation, Lamb worked as a solicitor.
 He began to specialise in employment law whilst working for Steele and Co Solicitors (now called Steeles Law).
 His book, Remedies in the Employment Tribunal: Damages for Discrimination and Unfair Dismissal was published in 1998.

 Lamb worked for a year as a researcher for Labour MP Greville Janner in the early 1980s.
-A meeting with Shirley Williams in Parliament at this time, shortly after the formation in 1981 of the SDP–Liberal Alliance, spurred Lamb into front line active politics and he was elected to Norwich City Council where he led the Lib Dem group until he stood down in 1991 in order to pursue his Westminster ambitions.
+A meeting with Shirley Williams in Parliament at this time, shortly after the formation in 1981 of the Social Democratic Party (SDP), spurred Lamb into front line active politics and he was elected to Norwich City Council where he led the Liberal Democrat group until he stood down in 1991 in order to pursue his Westminster ambitions.